miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Restored Trip's drug quest and fixed Trip's pawnshop door crashing.
 +Made player sending Gimble to Vandal loose humanity then regain it.
 +Cleaned Mercurio's apartment and fixed some wrong bum animations.
-+Made player phone Gimble in Carson quest and Carson remove McGee.
++Made player phone Gimble in shop and Carson's killing being logged.
 +Unlocked door in Gimble's lair, showed his hand and fixed cutscene.
++Made Carson pack his stuff and corrected skybox reflection on hub.
 Fixed morphine quest updates after angering Mercurio and warehouse.
 Made diner cook move more and stopped Doris from falling into floor.
 Fixed Lily's sire's license plate in quest log and her diary dates.
 Corrected prophet stop preaching and removed some first quest info.
 Added Lily's purse to her stuff and uncovered it if Doris is dead.
-Made Carson pack his laptop and corrected skybox reflection on hub.
 Made Bertram react to attacks and taking CD if you already have it.
 Added check for having the astrolite and cops to pier conversation.
 Made it possible to trigger serial killer quest from all newspapers.